1. Objective

 8. Delay in Filing the Complaint

 DOSTI GROUP encourages prompt reporting of sexual harassment complaints so that timely and appropriate action may be taken.
-A complaint regarding harassment can be made in writing within 30 calendar days, however due to the sensitivity of this issue and the emotional toll that may have been experienced, a delay may be considered favourably by the Committee, provided the complainant submits sufficient cause for such delay.
+A complaint regarding harassment can be made in writing within 30 calendar days, however due to the sensitivity of this issue and the emotional toll that may have been experienced, a delay may be considered favorably by the Committee, provided the complainant submits sufficient cause for such delay.

 The Committee shall also receive complaints, as per this Policy, from an employee who has experienced such harassment during his/her employment, but has since left DOSTI GROUP, so long as the complaint is received in writing within 3 months from the date of departure.